faridpermana7/gRPC-Farst-Service/README.md

   1. Implement data access use Entity Framework core
   2. Use MS. SQL Server as database
   3. Make GrpcFarstCommon, library that manage manager on repository
-  4. Create manager for handle data access and deliver to service
+  4. Create manager for handling data access and deliver to service

 ## Preview: